howtographql/howtographql/content/backend/graphql-go/4-database.md

 ---
 title: Database
-pageTitle: "Building a GraphQL Server with Go Backend Tutorial"
+pageTitle: "Building a GraphQL Server with Go Backend Tutorial | Database "
 description: "Setup mysql db with migrations in golang"
 ---